Cairns: Demographics

+Due to Far North Queensland's close proximity to Melanesia, the region has a large number of people of Melanesian origin.
+Cairns notably has a large Papua New Guineans community.
+Approximately 10,000 Papua New Guineans live in Cairns, more than anywhere outside of Papua New Guinea itself.

 Geography

 Cairns is located on the east coast of Cape York Peninsula on a coastal strip between the Coral Sea and the Great Dividing Range.
 The northern part of the city is located on Trinity Bay and the city centre is located on Trinity Inlet.
 To the south of the Trinity Inlet lies the Aboriginal community of Yarrabah.
 Some of the city's suburbs are located on flood plains.
 The Mulgrave River and Barron River flow within the greater Cairns area but not through the Cairns CBD.
 The city's centre foreshore is located on a mud flat.